lrq3000/pyFileFixity/README.rst

 they are encoded with an ecc file of course).

-There also are new generation RAID solutions, mainly software based, such as SnapRAID or ZFS, which allows you to configure a virtual RAID with the value n-k that you want.
+There also are new generation RAID solutions, mainly software based, such as SnapRAID or ZFS, which allow you to configure a virtual RAID with the value n-k that you want.
 This is just like an ecc file (but a bit less flexible, since it's not a file but a disk mapping, so that you can't just copy it around or upload it to a cloud backup hosting).
 In